 If validation is already failing, start with

-openclaw configure or openclaw doctor --fix. openclaw chat does not bypass the invalid-config guard.Values
+openclaw configure or openclaw doctor --fix. openclaw chat does not bypass the invalid-config guard.params bags are intentionally typed as

 Values parse as JSON5 when possible; otherwise they are treated as raw strings.
 Use--strict-json to require standard JSON with no string fallback (JSON5-only syntax such as comments, trailing commas, or unquoted keys is then rejected). --json is a legacy alias for --strict-json on config set.

-config get <path> --json prints the raw value as JSON instead of terminal-formatted text.
+config get <path> --json prints the redacted value as JSON instead of terminal-formatted text.

 Object assignment replaces the target path by default.
 Protected paths that commonly hold user-added entries refuse replacements that would remove existing entries unless you pass

---replace: agents.defaults.models, agents.list, models.providers, models.providers.<id>, models.providers.<id>.models, plugins.entries, and auth.profiles.--merge when adding entries to those maps:
+--replace: agents.defaults.models, agents.entries, models.providers, models.providers.<id>, models.providers.<id>.models, plugins.entries, and auth.profiles.--merge when adding entries to those maps:

 --replace only when the provided value should intentionally become the complete target value.